Rice Football traded blows with UAB before the offense dried up under heavy rains as the Owls fell to the Blazers in a sloppy night.

 2. Opening things up on offense

 Rice snapped the ball in a five wide formation twice in the first quarter, including the very first play of the game.
-Wiley Green went downfield on the first play, looking for Brad Rozner who drew a flag for defensive holding.
+Wiley Green went downfield on the first play, looking for Bradley Rozner who drew a flag for defensive holding.
 The Owls converted the second five wide play on a post to Jake Bailey before it was called back on a hold by Rice.

 Neither play will show up in the box score because of the penalties, but both were a clear indication Rice is willing to open up the offense and try some new things.